AbsolutelyLudicrous/Misc/linux-live-usbs.markdown

  + All internet traffic goes through Tor.
    Yeah, Tor; you know, that super scary thing all the 1337 h4x0r drug dealers use?
    The Tor network is an encrypted series of computers which your traffic bounces through before getting to the actual internet.
-   This has the effect of anonymising your your location and concealing which websites you're visiting.
+   This has the effect of anonymising your location and concealing which websites you're visiting.
    A bit like a VPN, really.

  + The stick is encrypted.